astronomer/docs/learn/custom-xcom-backends-tutorial.md

 ## Conclusion

 Congratulations, you learned how to set up a custom XCom backend using Object Storage!
+Learn more about other options to set up custom XCom backends in the [Options for custom XCom backends in Airflow](airflow-custom-xcom-backends.md) guide.